 Dan Evins

 Cracker Barrel shops are a welcome sight for many Airstream travelers as they have what we call FREE overnight parking.
 That's right, we spend the night right there in their parking lot.Of course being polite guests we always go in for a meal and a little shopping in their trade mark shops.
+With over 600 restaurants in 42 states as of today, thats is a lot of free camping.

 We often base our route to somewhere via a Cracker Barrel.